nadia-paz/apd311/README.md

 * The preprocessed data is stored on the Google Cloud Storage bucket as a collection multiple _parquet_ files.

 Transformation:
-* With the help of PySpark the data was cleaned and standartized to ensure its quality.
-For example, values like _Austin, AUSTIN, AUS and austin_ replced with only one standard _Austin_, all errors in city names and locations were removed.
-In data transformation step I performed as well feature engineering and created new columns, for example: generalizing types of service requests, bringing them down to phone, email, web, app, and other; created the column that calculates how long the case was opened, extracted the values like month and year.
+* With the help of PySpark, the data was cleaned and standardized to ensure its quality.
+For example, values like _Austin, AUSTIN, AUS, and austin_ were replaced with only one standard _Austin_, and all errors in city names and locations were removed.
+In the data transformation step, I performed as well feature engineering and created new columns, for example: generalizing types of service requests, bringing them down to phone, email, web, app, and other; created the column that calculates how long the case was opened, extracted the values like month and year.

 Load:
-* The transformed data is saved on GCS bucket and loaded into BigQuery as an external table.
+* The transformed data has been saved on the GCS bucket and then loaded into BigQuery as an external table.
 With the help of SQL query I created as well a table that is partitioned by date, using monthly intervals, and clustered by the method, the service request was received.
-This transformations help to optimize the SQL queries performance.
+These transformations help to optimize the SQL queries' performance.

 <h2 style="color:#777;">2.
 Technology stack of the project</h2>